Jinzang/Template-PerlPP/README.md

 can be added with the "set" command.

 Arrays and hashes are rendered as unordered lists and definition lists when interpolating them.
-This is done recursively, so arbitary structures can be rendered.
+This is done recursively, so arbitrary structures can be rendered.
 This is mostly intended for debugging, as it does not provide fine control over how the structures are rendered.
 For finer control, use the commands described below so that the scalar fields in the structures can be accessed.
 Scalar fields have the characters '<' and '>' escaped before interpolating them.
-This set of characters can be changed by setting the configuration prameter escaped chars.
+This set of characters can be changed by setting the configuration parameter escaped chars.
 Undefined fields are replaced with the empty string when rendering.
 If the type of data passed to the subroutine differs from the sigil on the variable the variable is coerced to the type of the sigil.
 This works the same as an assignment.
-If an array is refernced as a scalar, the length of the array is output.
+If an array is referenced as a scalar, the length of the array is output.

 The following commands are supported in templates: